alex1lazar/portfolio/src/assets/carturesti/Carturesti ro.md

 ## How the idea came about

 1. **Few negative reviews (a false positive)** — You won’t find many bad reviews online.
 This is a false positive as most of their stores are in urban areas, and just like myself, if I’m unsuccessful online I find way to their stores.
 I asked at least 10 friends about Carturesti and all have similar frustrations.
-Rarely you'll see a review about a bad online experience, yet that doesn't mean younger generation don't expect it.
+You'll rarely see a review about a bad online experience, yet that doesn't mean younger generation don't expect a better one.
 2. **I stopped using their website** — I observed how my intention of checking for books or gifts on their website has declined.
 This is because I repeatedly failed to meet my goal.
 As I live close to all their store in my city, it’s easier to take a walk, go to their store to browse or ask for advice from their librarians.
 3. **Loyalty card frustration** — They have a loyalty programme called Carturesti Card.
 Unfortunately, there is no virtual option for the Carturesti Card, so I must have it on me all the times and scan it when I purchase from the stores.
 4. **I’d trust them with my data** - Out of all the stores and e-commerce website I use, I’d be the happiest for Carturesti to take my data and use thoughtful ways to personalize, reward my purchases, and offer me a better online experience.